You must have heard about social proof and how eCommerce business owners use it to their advantage.

 2. Ratings and Reviews

 Reviews are important for all businesses, but particularly for restaurants, brick-and-mortar shops, businesses selling through 3rd party sites like Amazon, and eCommerce sites.
-Regarding reviews, two types can work in your favor: influencer reviews and customer reviews.
+Regarding online reviews, two types can work in your favor: influencer reviews and customer reviews.

 Customer reviews can be just as powerful, but you need more to be effective.
 The average consumer reads up to ten reviews before purchasing a product.

-5-star scales give readers a glance at the overall review, but written content provides more detail about what made the product or service good or bad.
+5-star ratings give readers a glance at the overall review, but written content provides more detail about what made the product or service good or bad.
 When you have both the quick-glance rating and detailed information, you have a killer review on your hands.

 And chances are, people will read it.